-Eighty percent (16) of the surveyed library adopted the In-house conversion approach where the library utilizes both the human and material resources available in-house to execute the retrospective conversion project.
-African libraries often choose this method because the cost of engaging Contractors are exorbitant and time to convert data often takes much longer than desired17.
-Fifteen percent (3) of the surveyed libraries chose the contracted method.
+Eighty percent (16) of the libraries that responded adopted an in-house conversion approach where the library utilizes its in-house human and material resources to execute the retrospective conversion project.
+African libraries often choose this method because the cost of engaging contractors are exorbitant and time to convert data often takes much longer than desired.
+Fifteen percent (3) of the libraries that responded chose the contract method.
 This method is often preferred because it does not require additional personnel or equipment for the contracting library, nor does it heavily impact existing personnel.
-Also, if handled effectively, it can be less expensive than an in-house project18.
+Also, if handled effectively, it can be less expensive than an in-house project.
 Only 5% (1) of the responding libraries indicates that they adopted the hybrid approach which involves the utilization of both in-house staff and contracted firms.